I was born in Albury NSW, Australia, in 1956.

 I trained in Escrima with Roland Dante' on the side for six months, while I was still training Wing Chun with Sifu David.

 I have trained privately with Fung Kuen in Hong Kong from the Kulo clan.
 His father

 Grand Master Fung Chun has adopted my husband and I into his wing chun Clan.

-We run two full time academies, one is located on the Melbourne city fringe and the other in the North Eastern suburb of Greensborough.
+We run two full time academies, one on the Melbourne city fringe and the other in the North Eastern suburb of Greensborough.